pavlokurochka/data_migration_sfdc/README.md

 ### Source Tables Snapshot

-We copy all source data into our database so it would be easier to query, profile, map and stage.
+We copy all source data into our database so it would be easier to query, profile, map, and stage.
 As downloaded source files have a couple of blank lines above headers so had to use pandas to read them instead of native duckdb.

-If we'd have some other sources based on databases we could use more advanced load tools like [dlt](https://dlthub.com/), [Sling](https://docs.slingdata.io/) or [Airbyte](https://docs.airbyte.com/deploying-airbyte/local-deployment).
+If we'd have some other sources based on databases we could use more advanced load tools like [dlt](https://dlthub.com/), [Sling](https://docs.slingdata.io/), or [Airbyte](https://docs.airbyte.com/deploying-airbyte/local-deployment).

 ```bash
 python migrate2sfdc.py  --action get_src